-The Corporate Governance Overview Statement is made in accordance with a resolution of the Board dated 20 May 2021.
 The Board of Directors ("Board") believes that the practice of good corporate governance is an important continuous process in accordance with Paragraph 15.26(b) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad.

 The Board is responsible for the adequacy and effectiveness of the Group's risk management and internal control system.
 The Board continues to review the system to ensure that the risk management and internal control system provides a reasonable but not absolute assurance against material misstatement of management and financial information and records or against financial losses or fraud.
 The process is regularly reviewed by the Board and is guided by the Statement on Risk Management & Internal Control: Guidelines for Directors of Listed Issuers.